polydawn/boxen/ubuntu/dev-tools/nginx/readme.md

 A straightforward build of the nginx web server with SSL.

-The default configuration serves anything from the `data` folder with a self-signed certificate, removes accidental `www` from URLs, and a sesible starting configuration.
+Out of the box, nginx serves anything from the `data` folder with a self-signed certificate, removes accidental `www` from URLs, and has a sesible starting configuration.

 For customizing your own server, extensive [documentation](http://wiki.nginx.org/NginxConfiguration) is available.